 Disciplinary Concentrations

-Putting together studies in this way follows the traditional Oxford model: working within one discipline but specializing within it.
+Putting together studies in this way follows the traditional model of learning: working within one discipline but specializing within it.
 Students select a primary and secondary tutorial from one of the disciplinary lists, do a research project in the same discipline as the primary tutorial, and, where appropriate, choose British culture essays within that discipline.

 Personalized Learning